Frequently Asked Questions

 How Do I Track or Log My Service Hours?

 Service verification forms help you (and us) keep track of all the volunteer hours you put in!
 Service verification forms allow us to record your volunteer history on an official school service transcript.
-Verification forms can be found under Documents, on the Community Service information table in the Hub, and in the Community Service Office.
+Verification forms can be found under Community Service Forms, on the Community Service information table in the Hub, and in the Community Service Office.

 Can I Get My Family and Friends Involved?